G.U.Y.

 "G.U.Y." (a backronym for "Girl Under You") is a song by American singer Lady Gaga from her third studio album, Artpop (2013).
 She co-wrote and co-produced the song with Zedd.
-It debuted on Italian radio as the album's third and final single on March 23, 2014.
+It debuted on French radio as the album's third and final single on March 22, 2014.
 "G.U.Y." was developed while Gaga was touring with her Born This Way Ball, and was recorded a number of times for the final version.
 It is an EDM track containing elements of industrial, contemporary R&B, and house music whose lyrics address a number of subjects like sexual dominance, submission, and gender roles.

 "G.U.Y." received mixed reviews from music critics, who complimented the composition of the track and Gaga's vocals, but criticized her production.
 The song debuted on the record charts of a few countries, but failed to enter the top forty in many of them.
 In the United States, "G.U.Y." became one of Gaga's lowest charting singles on the Billboard Hot 100, peaking at number 76.
 It reached the top ten on Bulgarian airplay chart, the Billboard Greek Digital Songs chart, and the US Hot Dance Club Songs chart.

 The music video for the song was shot at Hearst Castle, located near San Simeon.
 The video featured reality TV show stars like The Real Housewives of Beverly Hills, and works of artist Nathan Sawaya and Minecraft YouTuber SkyDoesMinecraft.
 Running for over 11 minutes, the video shows Gaga as a wounded fallen angel who is revived by her followers in a pool.
 Once rejuvenated, she takes revenge on the men who hunted her and replaces them with clones known as G.U.Y.
 The video received positive reviews for its visuals and its references to Greek mythology.
 Gaga has performed "G.U.Y." at her seven-day concert residency at Roseland Ballroom in March 2014 and on her ArtRave: The Artpop Ball tour; in both places she emulated the choreography from the music video on stage, and received a positive critical response.
 Gaga also performed the song on the Late Show with David Letterman on April 2 of the same year.